r-i-c-h/tabsanity-terminator/README.md

 ### Load as unpacked extension via Developer Mode
 1. Clone this repo
-1. Go to `chrome://extensions`
+1. Go to [`chrome://extensions`][chromeExt]
 1. Click the Developer Mode checkbox
-1. Click the 'Load unpacked extension... button that shows up
+1. Click the 'Load unpacked extension...' button that shows up
-1. Select the right directory
+1. Select the directory containing this repo
 1. Click the `enabled` checkbox

+---
+#### Future Improvements:
+* Handle IPv6 Addresses

 ___